Henrik Ojamaa

-Henrik Ojamaa (born 20 May 1991) is an Estonian professional footballer who plays as a forward for FC Flora and the Estonia national team.
+Henrik Ojamaa (born 20 May 1991) is an Estonian professional footballer who plays as a forward for Meistriliiga club Paide Linnameeskond.

 In 2012, Ojamaa was named the Estonian Young Footballer of the Year.

 Club career

 Flora

 Ojamaa began playing football with the Flora youth academy.
 He made his senior league debut for the club's reserve side Flora II in the Esiliiga on 4 April 2007.

 Derby County

 In 2007, Ojamaa joined the Derby County academy.
 He was Derby County's Scholar of the Year in the 2008–09 season.
 In June 2009, he signed his first professional contract.
 On 28 November 2009, Ojamaa joined Stafford Rangers on a one-month loan.
 He won numerous Man of the Match awards during his short spell at the Conference North side.
 On 5 May 2010, it was announced that Ojamaa would be released after the 2009–10 season.

 Alemannia Aachen

 On 19 May 2010, Ojamaa signed a two-year contract with 2.
 Bundesliga club Alemannia Aachen.
 He made a single appearance in the 2.
 Bundesliga on 27 November 2010, replacing Babacar Gueye in the 88th minute of a 1–3 loss to FC Augsburg at New Tivoli.